John-Abbott-College/4A8-Notes/01_Create_VS_Solution_From_Existing_Code.md

 ## Addendum

-In our course, we will eventually be building a WPF (GUI) app using the Budget Code files, however…
+In our course, we will eventually be building a WPF (GUI) app using the Calendar Code files, however…

 * We need to update the existing files, and they need to be tested
 * To be able to test these files, we need a console app
-* Since there is *no* entry point (Main method) in the budget files, we need to keep `Program.cs` just for the sole purpose of creating an executable that can be tested.
+* Since there is *no* entry point (Main method) in the calendar files, we need to keep `Program.cs` just for the sole purpose of creating an executable that can be tested.